guzuligo/CFG-Schedule-for-Automatic1111-SD/README.md

 Update: 11/14/2022
   -Now works with all samplers
   -new function x.
 Example use: x(t,60,70,2) which will map t to be 0 at 60 and 1 and 70, then multipy by 2
+  -edit: Indecies can now have more than one index.
+Example: 0,5:=1 ; 1:10
 Update: 11/13/2022

 You can now use functions like: